esenyel/esenyel.github.io/_pages/about.md

 * July 2022, Our papers "Dynamics-Aware Spatiotemporal Occupancy Prediction in Urban Environments" and "Learning Enabled Fast Planning and Control in Dynamic Environments with Intermittent Information" are accepted at IROS 2022.

-* June 2022, Our paper "Meta-Learning-based Proactive Online Planning for UAVs under Degraded Conditions" is accepted to RA-L (with presentation at IROS 2022)!
+* June 2022, Our paper "Meta-Learning-based Proactive Online Planning for UAVs under Degraded Conditions" is accepted to RA-L (with a presentation at IROS 2022)!

 * June 2022, We hosted [Learning for Dynamics and Control (L4DC) Conference](https://l4dc.stanford.edu/)!